-Corporations remitting an estimated tax payment or extension payment in excess of \$20,000 or having a total tax liability in excess of \$80,000 must remit all of their payments through EFT.
+Corporations or exempt organizations remitting an estimated tax payment or extension payment in excess of \$20,000 or having a total tax liability in excess of \$80,000 must remit all payments through EFT.
 Once a corporation meets the threshold, all subsequent payments regardless of amount, tax type, or taxable year must be remitted electronically to avoid the 10% non-compliance penalty.
 The first payment that would trigger the mandatory EFT requirement does not have to be made electronically.

-Corporations required to remit payments electronically may use EFW, Web Pay, or credit card and be considered in compliance with that requirement.
-The FTB notifies corporations that are subject to this requirement.
+Corporations or exempt organizations required to remit payments electronically may use EFW, Web Pay, or credit card and be considered in compliance with that requirement.
+The FTB notifies corporations or exempt organizations that are subject to this requirement.
 Those that do not meet these requirements may participate on a voluntary basis.
 If the corporation pays electronically, complete the form FTB 3539 worksheet for its records.
 Do not mail the payment voucher.
-For more information, go to fb.ca.gov and search for eft, or call 916.845.4025.
+For more information, go to ftb.ca.gov and search for EFT or call 916.845.4025.